Apply to Duke OTD

 Duke Application Submission Deadlines

-Early: Thursday, October 10, 2024
+Fall: Thursday, October 10, 2024

-Standard: Friday, January 10, 2025
+Spring: Friday, January 10, 2025

-If your application is complete and submitted by the deadline, it may be verified by OTCAS after the deadline and still be considered in the intended round/cycle.
+If your application is complete and submitted by the deadline, it may be verified by OTCAS slightly after the deadline and still be considered in the intended round/cycle.
 The application review process begins after each submission deadline, not on a rolling basis.

 Applicants will be invited to interview based on their written applications.

-Notifications: December (early round) and March (standard round)
+Notifications: December (fall) and March (spring)

 Email OTD_admissions@duke.edu with any questions.